andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ---

-## CQRS good - history and replayable In (core domains
+## CQRS good - history and replayable In (core domains)

+@andrewharmellaw - I can put some things in here...

 ---